opprDev/medical-image-downloader/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/3172/badge)](https://bestpractices.coreinfrastructure.org/projects/3172)

 We need to follow the repository goal, by addressing the thereby information.
 Therefore, it is of chief importance to scale this solution supported by the repository.
-The repository solution follow the best practices achieving the [Core Infrastructure Initiative (CII)](https://bestpractices.coreinfrastructure.org/en/projects/3172) specifications.
+The repository solution follow the best practices, achieving the [Core Infrastructure Initiative (CII)](https://bestpractices.coreinfrastructure.org/en/projects/3172) specifications.

 ### License